kasparsd/numeric-shortlinks/README.md

 This plugin doesn't have any configuration options.
 It automatically hooks into the `wp_get_shortlink()` function and adds the new URL both in HTML `<head>` and any plugin that relies on shortlink functionality.

+## Prefer even shorter apha-numeric shortlinks?

+This plugin allows you to choose between numeric shortlinks that are an exact match of the post ID, or use the alpha-numeric version for even shorter links.

+Simply set the `numeric_shortlinks_bijection` filter to `true`, like so:

+	add_filter( 'enable_numeric_shortlinks_bijection', '__return_true' );

 ## Available Filters

 ### numeric_shortlinks_encode